 In this step of the Getting Started tutorial, you will see how to add a monitor to your ControlUp setup.

-If you wish to add a second ControlUp Monitor, they will operate as an active/passive HA pair, preventing any potential loss of data due to unscheduled reboots or downtime.
+If you wish, you can add automatic backup for your Monitor by adding a second Monitor to your organization.
+If you add a second Monitor, the two Monitors will automatically operate as an active/passive HA pair, preventing any potential loss of data due to unscheduled reboots or downtime.

 If you encounter a connection issue between the monitor and ControlUp server, please refer to our article - Missing Data In Insights